 You only need a real trading account through a broker.
 If you want to start trading with these and other instruments, click on the following banner and open a live account with Admirals:

 - Trading Quantitative Strategies Explained

 - What is a Trailing Stop?
 Learn to use the Dynamic Stop Loss

 - Online market trading

 We are a broker with a global presence and, authorized and regulated by the Financial Conduct Authority (FCA), the Cyprus Securities and Exchange Commission (CySEC) and the Australian Securities and Investments Commission (ASIC).
 We provide access to trading platforms.
-Admiral Markets offers to trade Contracts for Difference (CFDs) with stocks, Forex, indices, commodities, as well as Exchange-traded funds (ETFs) and stocks.
+Admirals offers to trade Contracts for Difference (CFDs) with stocks, Forex, indices, commodities, as well as Exchange-traded funds (ETFs) and stocks.